JayAuburn/microbiome-gardener/SETUP.md

    - ✅ If shows version: **"UV is installed correctly"**
    - ❌ If command fails: **"You need to install UV package manager"**

-4. **Check Google Cloud SDK**
+4. **Check Google Cloud SDK and Beta component**
    - Run: `gcloud --version`
-   - ✅ If shows gcloud version and beta version: **"Google Cloud SDK and Beta component are installed correctly"**
+   - ✅ If shows gcloud version and beta component version: **"Google Cloud SDK and Beta component are installed correctly"**
-   - ❌ If command fails: **"You need to install Google Cloud SDK"**
+   - ❌ If command fails: **"You need to install Google Cloud SDK and Beta component"**

 5. **Check Stripe CLI (for billing setup)**
    - Run: `stripe --version`